Splinter0/CoughCNN/README.md

 # CoughCNN

+## Covid Anomaly detection model

+Due to the lack of enough covid cough samples, and of the precise features in those coughs which classify it as covid;
+we cannot use a simple supervised learning approach.
+Instead the approach taken currently is an unsupervised (which will turn to semisupervised later using the avaiable data to refine the model) using an autoencoder.
+The autoencoder takes all the non-covid cough samples which have been detected by the model in `spectro` and uses them as a training dataset, the autoencoder learns the representation of a "normal" cough and how to recreate it (boils down the sample using convolutions and then re-builds the sample using a transposition of the convolution).
+When a cough that was not similar to the ones which were in the dataset (which with enough data should be singled out to the covid coughs) the error which the model will make at recreating the sample provided (calculate useing MSE of the original image with the one created by the model) will be high and the sample will be labeled as an anomaly.

+### Current

+Under the folder `covid` there are two files:
+**model.py**, contains the code for the autoencoder and the MSE applied to the melspectrogram, this still does not work unfortunately
+I'm tweaking the input shape of the samples by increasing the sample length and the number of mels per sample but I'm still getting problems.
+**processing.ipynb** contains the data processing to create the dataset used

+**short-spectro** is a clone folder of `spectro` but contains the scripts to make the data suitable for the anomaly detection model, once a stable solution for the anomaly detection will be finished all the samples will be in the same format and usable in any model.
+As of now I'll be keeping both separate.

+Here is all the data processed by the short-spectro: https://drive.google.com/file/d/1aAMGHTFJjiv7K6DrN_1DptcCeA3Efmbk/view?usp=sharing

 ## Log Melspectrogram

 Under the folder `spectro` you can find the whole approach using the melspectrograms to train a Convolutional Neural Network